bshaffer/oauth2-server-php-docs/content/grant-types/implicit.md

 ## Overview

-The `Implicit` grant type is similar to the Authoirzation Code grant type in that it is used to request access to protected resources on behalf of another user (i.e. a 3rd party).
+The `Implicit` grant type is similar to the Authorization Code grant type in that it is used to request access to protected resources on behalf of another user (i.e. a 3rd party).
 It is optimized for **public** clients, such as those implemented in